Ethan136/Python-C-Struct-Converter/README.md

   - The required memory padding between members.
   - The final total size of the struct.
 - **Bitfield Support**: Full support for C/C++ bitfield members (e.g., `int a : 1;`) with proper packing and storage unit alignment.
-- **Manual Struct Definition**: Define structs directly in the GUI with byte/bit size validation and real-time remaining space display.
+- **Manual Struct Definition**: Define structs directly in the GUI with a single value input field (no dynamic multi-column editing).
+The manual struct tab now only provides a single struct member value input, matching the original simple design.
 - **Chunked Hexadecimal Data Input**: Allows inputting hex data in user-defined chunks (1, 4, or 8 bytes) for better readability and ease of entry.
 - **Auto-Padding Hex Input**: Automatically pads shorter hexadecimal inputs with leading zeros to match the expected chunk size (e.g., `12` in a 4-byte field becomes `00000012`).
 - **Configurable Byte Order**: Choose between Little Endian and Big Endian for data interpretation.